 The HCSO requires “covered employers” to make quarterly “health care expenditures” on behalf of its “covered employees” based on the number of hours worked during that quarter.
 These terms are briefly described below.

 Employers are covered by the HCSO for any calendar quarter, and thus subject to the Ordinance’s requirements for that quarter if they satisfy all of the following three requirements:

 The following employers are not covered by the HCSO:

 A covered employer is required to make a minimum health care expenditure on or behalf its covered employees, which are those employees:

 The following categories of employees are exempt from the HCSO:

 A health care expenditure is an amount of money paid by a covered employer to provide a covered employee with access to health care services.
-Examples include making payments to enroll a covered employee in a health insurance program sponsored by the employer, or making payments on an employee's behalf to the City Option program (MRA or Healthy San Francisco).
+Examples include making payments to enroll a covered employee in a health insurance program sponsored by the employer or making payments on an employee’s behalf to the City Option program (Medical Reimbursement Account or Healthy San Francisco).